We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The Ruby lacks a reverb circuit, just like the original Vox AC30, but the pedal includes a room ambiance knob similar to that found on the Woodrow ’55 pedal.
 Each of the three channels on the Ruby also features its own specific type of boost circuits to further add to the range of tones available, all eccentricities intact.
 Vox AC30s are large and heavy amps that need to be turned up very loud to achieve their signature overdrive, but the Ruby produced all the same full-throated tone and crunch without any logistical considerations.

-Universal Audio’s UAFX line of pedals also includes the Golden Reverberator, Starlight Echo, and Astra Modulation Machine, effects stompboxes that feature the same overall design as their amp emulator counterparts but with a focus on expansive soundscapes rather than a like-you’re-in-the-room-with experience.
+Universal Audio’s UAFX line of pedals kicked off with the Golden Reverberator, Starlight Echo, and Astra Modulation Machine, effects stompboxes that feature the same overall design as their amp emulator counterparts but with a focus on expansive soundscapes rather than a like-you’re-in-the-room-with experience.
 Sculpt the clipping clangs and grainy tails of spring reverb tanks and studio plate reverbs, spread the whooshing haze of eccentric tape and bucket-brigade echoes, or surf the saturated ripples of chorus/flanging/tremolo.
-We didn’t get a chance to test these effects yet, but if they’re as well-built and flexible as the amp pedals they’re definitely worth considering if you’re looking to expand your sonic palette on stage and in the studio.
+Since these debuted, additional tape echoes, reverb and delay, and preamps and compressors have been added to the lineup.
+We didn’t get a chance to test these effects yet, but if they’re as well-built and flexible as the amp pedals, they’re definitely worth a place mong the best guitar pedals if you’re looking to expand your sonic palette on stage and in the studio.

 What makes Universal Audio guitar pedals so appealing?